Extinction135/TSK/README.md

 ## What's Available in the Current Version
-+ 1 Randomly Generated Dungeon with 1 enemy type and boss.
++ 1 Randomly Generated Dungeon (with about 35 handmade rooms) with multiple enemies, a miniboss, and a 3 phase dungeon boss.
-+ 5 items, 3 weapons, 2 armor pieces, 1 equipment piece.
++ 15 items (boomerang, bomb, bow + arrow, 3 bottles, fireball magic, bombos magic, lightning bolt magic, sword, net, shovel, tunic, shawl, & ring).
-+ 1 shop level, with 5 vendors, and a dog companion.
++ 3 levels, with vendors, npcs, and 1 side quest.
+And a dog companion.
+And chickens.

 ## Contributing
 + Development is very active and messy right now.
-+ PLEASE do not contribute to or discuss this project.
++ This is a passion project of mine, I'm not doing this for money.
++ Please, please, please help me keep this quiet until it's done (version 1.0).
++ If too many people notice this, it's likely Nintendo will notice this as well.
-+ Nintendo has a habit of sending Cease & Desist letters.
++ And Nintendo has a habit of sending Cease & Desist letters to fan games...
-+ So Rule #1 is Dont Discuss DungeonRun.
-Or this will go private.
 + For Real: https://gamingreinvented.com/nintendoarticles/top-ten-nintendo-fanworks-cancelled-due-legal-complaints/